Joff317/social-moovie-and-co-back-end/README.md

 ## FrontEnd

 The frontend of this project is powered by Vite React & Tailwind.
-You can find the backend code and further instructions in the [frontend repository](https://github.com/Joff317/front-final-project).
+You can find the frontend code and further instructions in the [frontend repository](https://github.com/Joff317/front-final-project).

 ## Issues